CLDC-OU/HandshakeSurveyResults/README.md

 # HandshakeSurveyResults
+A script that automatically downloads individual Handshake (htps://joinhandshake.com) survey results, rename, and move them to a configured location.

- Automatically download individual Handshake (joinhandshake) survey results See [Setup](#setup) for the necessary setup for these scripts to run automatically.
+See [Setup](#setup) for the necessary setup for these scripts to run automatically.
 ## Setup